 7.34 Investment body trading name – the full trading name of the investment body.
 If the investment body does not have a trading name then this field must be blank filled.

 For example, ABC Holdings Pty Ltd is the registered name for an organisation trading as Australian Investments.
 The Investment body registered name field would contain ABC Holdings Pty Ltd and the Investment body trading name field would contain Australian Investments.

+If the investment body trading name is available, it must be reported in this field.

 7.35 Investment body address – lines 1 and 2 contain the postal address (excluding suburb, town or locality, state or territory, postcode and country) for the investment body.
 It may not be necessary to use both lines.
 If the second line is not used then it must be blank filled.